fuzzymfx/fuzzymfx.github.io/content/about.md

 Hi, I am Anubhab Patnaik, a software engineer from India.
 Interested in math, science, engineering, and entrepreneurship, I try to solve real-world problems.
 I recently [left StackIt](https://www.linkedin.com/feed/update/urn:li:activity:7145664348022013952/), where I worked as the founding engineer.
 Right now, I am working at RadiusAI.
 This is a space where I publish my musings.
 I write about tech and my life.
 [Here's my journey, so far](/journey.html).

-[Living in BLR](https://anubhavp.dev/blog/lifeinametro.html) has its toll.
+[Living in Bangalore](https://anubhavp.dev/blog/lifeinametro.html) has its toll.
 The weather and the thriving tech scene in this city are undoubtedly appealing, but the over-population and traffic can be overwhelming.
 Trying to strike a balance between spending time in the office and doing things that I am more passionate about is a constant pain point.

-I enjoy music and have recently taken up playing the guitar.
+I write about life, love poetry and music, and have recently taken up playing the guitar.
 I also have a penchant for [adventuring and exploring places](https://anubhavp.dev/explored).
-Fond of *fiction*, I am trying to take time out to [read](https://anubhavp.dev/reading.html) and [write](https://anubhavp.dev/blog) more.
+Fond of *fiction*, I am trying to take time out to [read](https://anubhavp.dev/reading.html) more.
 Additionally, I have a [photography page](https://instagram.com/anubhavclicks).
 Besides, I attend events related to space exploration, software engineering, and technology.
 [Here's more on what I am up to](/current.html).

 Here's **an open invitation**: if you are in Bangalore, let's meet over a cup of coffee.
 I am always up for a conversation, or collaborating on projects.
 Feel free to reach out to me over mail or any of the social media platforms.
 If you want to have a 10-minute quick chat, here are my calendar and mail links.
 I deeply value my time, and I'm sure you do too, hence I would appreciate it if you come prepared with some initial research on what you want to discuss.